Bhutanese

 Community Involvement In Practices

-Communities are actively involved in conservation and cultural preservation, participating in decision-making and implementation of practices.
+Communities are actively involved in environmental and cultural preservation efforts.

 Environmental Education Programs